 30 credits

-This module provides an essential introduction to the skills required for undergraduate study and scientific research and to understand the principles of qualitative and quantitative experimental research and elementary data analysis.
+This module provides an essential introduction to the skills required for undergraduate study and scientific research.
+It enables you to understand the principles of qualitative and quantitative experimental research.
+It will introduce and employ statistical techniques for the analysis of sport science and nutrition data.
 The skills developed in this module will begin to formulate the foundation to later research methods modules and the final year project or dissertation module.

 30 credits

-This module introduces fundamental psychological constructs and how they impact upon our understanding of human behaviour and learning in sport and exercise environments.
-Such constructs include personality, motivation, anxiety, stress as well as the learning and performance process.
+This module introduces the fundamental constructs of sport and exercise psychology and how they impact on our understanding of human behaviour and learning in sport and exercise environments.
+These constructs include personality, motivation, anxiety, stress as well as the learning and performance process.
+You will also learn about the theories of motor control and motor learning.
 These topics will be introduced within lectures, further examined within seminar, workshop and practical sessions, and supplemented with additional online material.

 30 credits